liaohuqiu/liaohuqiu.github.io/_posts/blog/2013-12/2013-12-23-lru-cache-in-android.md

 After an image is loaded from the remote server, commonly it will be write to disk for further use.
 When the image is required to display in the `ImageView` we will decode the bitmap data from this file.
 The decoding operation is Cpu-time comsumed.
 To avoid the same image to be decode for multiple time for the bitmap data, the bitmap data will be cached in the memory after the first time it is decoded.

 But the memory and the strage space is very limited, we can not take too much of that.
-Each time a file is writen to storage of a bitmap data is cached into memory, we must check the total size of the cached data and remove the eldest data if nessery.
+Each time a file is writen to storage of a bitmap data is cached into memory, we must check the total size of the cached data and remove the eldest objects if nessery.

 Here, the `LRU Cache` will make things easy.